 Endometriosis affects a woman’s functioning with a large impact on emotional health.
 While common symptoms may be seen in patients, each person’s emotional journey and coping strategies are unique.
-Specifically, there are large differences between how people cope with pain and express themselves.
+Specifically, there are large differences in how people cope with pain and express themselves.

-This psychopathological aspect of endometriosis often ignored.
+This psychopathological aspect of endometriosis is often ignored.
 As a result, individuals come up with resilience measures of their own.
 Remember that it is always a good idea to seek professional help if you need more assistance.

 Build relationships and networks

 Not everyone you interact with may be empathetic towards your condition.
 This is where having a group of family members and friends who are understanding and supportive plays a crucial role.
 It’s not only about showing empathy.
-A support network can give you some much needed words of encouragement.
+A support network can give you some much-needed words of encouragement.
 Additionally, they can prevent you from isolating yourself during your worst symptoms.
 Having understanding co-workers can also help you not worry as much about the daunting aspects of work deadlines and targets while also standing by you to convey your needs to management, for example.

 Relationships need not be only about family or work.
 They can also be cultivated in social gatherings either in-person or virtually.
 Knowing there are people who have your back can offer you relief and give you the confidence to cope with symptoms.

 Keep a tab on your mental and physical health

 Endometriosis can wreak havoc on your mental and physical health.
 Feelings of desperation and helplessness can be demotivating and may even lead to anxiety and depression.
 Not feeling at your best can lead to episodes of brain fog, disturbed sleep, and an overall lack of interest and concentration in doing things.